A home equity loan is a second-lien loan that lets a homeowner borrow a lump sum against built-up home equity.

 A home equity loan matters because it gives homeowners a way to access equity without replacing the existing first mortgage.

 It also matters because the structure is different from revolving credit.
-Borrowers typically receive a defined amount up front and repay it on a scheduled basis, which can make budgeting simpler for some goals.
+Borrowers usually receive a defined amount up front and repay it on a scheduled basis, which can make budgeting simpler for one-time needs such as debt consolidation or a single large project.

 Borrowers consider a home equity loan after they already own the property and have enough equity to support a second-lien borrowing request.